-70 This fulfilled the recommendation of the Committee against Torture (CAT) to also sanction the infliction of mental suffering, see Committee's Concluding Observations regarding the consideration of the report on Montenegro, 2009 (Concluding Observations, CAT/C/MNE/CO/1 19 January 2009).
+This fulfilled the recommendation of the Committee against Torture (CAT) to also sanction the infliction of mental suffering, see Committee's Concluding Observations regarding the consideration of the report on Montenegro, 2009 (Concluding Observations, CAT/C/MNE/CO/1 19 January 2009).

-71 Extortion of Statement: (1) An official who in the performance of his duties uses force or threats or other illegal means or unauthorized manner with the intent to extort a confession or a statement from the defendant, witness, expert or other person, shall be punished with imprisonment of three months to five years.
+Extortion of Statement: (1) An official who in the performance of his duties uses force or threats or other illegal means or unauthorized manner with the intent to extort a confession or a statement from the defendant, witness, expert or other person, shall be punished with imprisonment of three months to five years.
 (2) If the extortion of a confession or statement is accompanied by serious violence or if it resulted in particularly serious consequences for the accused in criminal proceedings, the offender shall be punished by imprisonment of two to ten years.

-74 Art.
+Art.
 427-430 CC.

-Prisoners of War,75 Serious Bodily Injury,76 Light Bodily Injury,77 Unlawful Deprivation of Liberty,78 Coercion,79 Abduction,80 Crimes against Human Dignity and Morality,81 Crimes against Sexual Freedom,82 Human Trafficking,83 etc.
+Prisoners of War, Serious Bodily Injury, Light Bodily Injury, Unlawful Deprivation of Liberty, Coercion, Abduction, Crimes against Human Dignity and Morality, Crimes against Sexual Freedom, Human Trafficking, etc.

 Convention against Torture prohibits not only acts of torture committed by a public official or other person acting in an official capacity, but all forms of abuse committed at the explicit order or consent of an official.
-All In this regard, the CC stipulates that an official who has expressly or tacitly consented to the execution of torture or incited another person to commit torture shall also be held liable for this offense (Art.
+In this regard, the CC stipulates that an official who has expressly or tacitly consented to the execution of torture or incited another person to commit torture shall also be held liable for this offense (Art.
 167, para 2).
-Explicit order by an official in domestic criminal law is punishable as a deliberate incitement, and grounds for liability of a public official who has agreed to carry out other criminal offenses prohibiting acts of torture or inhuman or degrading treatment and abuse can be found in one of the following criminal acts: Abuse of Office, Negligent Performance of Duty, Railure to Report Crime and Perpetrator - if such crime is punishable under law by five years or more.
+Explicit order by an official in domestic criminal law is punishable as a deliberate incitement of grounds for liability of a public official who has agreed to carry out other criminal offenses prohibiting acts of torture or inhuman or degrading treatment and abuse can be found in one of the following criminal acts: Abuse of Office of Office, Negligent Performance of Duty, Failure to Report Crime and Perpetrator of Such crime is punishable under law by five years or more.

 In accordance with the obligation under Art.
-4 of the Convention against Torture, 90 all forms of complicity in an act of torture are punishable in our criminal law, as well as an attempt to commit criminal offenses that can be described as torture in Article 1 of the Convention.
+4 of the Convention against Torture, all forms of complicity in an act of torture are punishable in our criminal law, as well as an attempt to commit criminal offenses that can be described as torture Article 1 of the Convention.